Mark Beachum: Photography and Filmmaking

 Sometime in the 90s Beachum started holding photo shoots for art reference and to include in his multimedia creations.
-He would shoot film and had models cosplaying as characters for him before it became mainstream.
+He would shoot films and had models cosplaying as characters for him before it became mainstream.

 Over the years he created numerous album covers and promotional photo shoots for artists and bands, among them: Mark Wood, The kHz, Natasha Komis, Illuminated ft Zen, Soco Fa Sho.

 In 1996 together with artist Kristina Marie a.k.a.
 Glitterfist, Beachum puts out a portfolio of black and white erotic themed photos called FemmErotiSexiVision under his own label Elektrik Ladyland (play on Electric Ladyland album by Jimi Hendrix), Beachum autographed those as "Diamond".
-That same year, again with Kristina Marie, Beachum takes part in a music video shoot for the song "Boom N' Bust" by then unknown in America Japanese actor Masatoshi Nagase working to promote his music career.
+That same year, again with Kristina Marie, Beachum takes part in a music video shoot for the song "Boom N' Bust" by Japanese actor Masatoshi Nagase, who was working to promote his music career.
 The video was directed by Hal Hartley.
-Both Beachum and Kristina Marie look very edgy, he sports blond hair and she is wearing a fetish-wear PVC catsuit designed by Beachum, made by Madonna's designer.
+In the video, Beachum sported blond hair, and Kristina Marie wore a fetish-wear PVC catsuit designed by Beachum, made by Madonna's designer.

-Somewhere in mid 2000s from photography he is segued into yet another venture, this time it's film.
-On his websites he showcases previews of his film work, they appear to be a mixture between neo-noir and art-house that look inspired by Helmut Newton, Bob Carlos Clark, David Lynch, Shinya Tsukamoto.
+During the mid 2000s, Beachum began venturing into film production.
+He showcased some of his film work on his websites, which appear to be between neo-noir and art-house that look inspired by Helmut Newton, Bob Carlos Clark, David Lynch, Shinya Tsukamoto.

 In 2011 Beachum was cited to direct a short film based on Heroic Publishing's superheroine Flare.
 Heroic Publishing held a successful crowdsource campaign to fund the film.